 Your sitting at your desk, it’s 15:00 and you’re about to make yourself another cup of coffee in the hope that it gives you some much-needed energy to make it through the rest of the afternoon.
 Sound familiar?

 Researchers have found that exercise can decrease chronic fatigue and provide us with more energy.
 It should come as no surprise that working out at the gym during lunch or taking a brisk 30-minute walk is a more effective way of combating fatigue and finding more energy than drinking multiple cups of coffee.

 We’ve all been there; you’re stuck on a project, unable to find a solution or workaround, or can’t put the finishing touches to your presentation.
 Exercise can often help provide that creative breakthrough.

 Stanford University shares how Steve Jobs was known for his walking meetings and that Facebook’s Mark Zuckerberg has also been seen holding meetings on foot.
 A study by Stanford researchers showed that walking benefited creative brainstorming.

 So, next time you’re stuck, take a walk, shake it up, get your creative juices flowing, and you might just find a solution.

 For employers, including fitness-related employee benefits as part of your benefits package is a great way to support employee fitness and employee wellbeing.
 It’s a win-win situation – not only will your employees be more productive, they will also be healthier, resulting in less sick days or long periods of absence.

-Be it a subsidised gym pass, discounts with fitness suppliers, or covering the costs to participate in a marathon, the list of ways you can support your employees' fitness is endless.
+Be it a subsidized gym pass, discounts with fitness suppliers, or covering the costs to participate in a marathon, the list of ways you can support your employees' fitness is endless.

 Want to discover what benefits employees want?
-Download our free Employee Happiness Index e-book.
+Download our Employee Happiness Index e-book.